-- Notification and investigation by the HISD Police Department is required.
-If a decision is made by the Police Department to transport the student, the administrator should normally contact the parents within one hour. - Required administrator/parent/student conferences - Exclusion from extracurricular activities, including field trips, and commencement exercises/award ceremonies - Restitution or restoration as applicable - Referral to district Safe and Drug-Free Schools and Communities counselors and/or appropriate agencies - Referral to juvenile court for legal action - Suspension for up to three consecutive days per occurrence - Referral to a Disciplinary Alternative Education Program - Expulsion (more than three consecutive school days per occurrence, but not longer than one year).
+Notification and investigation by the HISD Police Department

+is required.
+If a decision is made by the Police Department to transport the student, the administrator should normally contact the parents within one hour.

+- Required administrator/parent/student conferences - Exclusion from extracurricular activities, including field trips, and commencement exercises/award ceremonies - · Revocation of a school choice transfer - Restitution or restoration as applicable - Referral to appropriate agencies - Referral to juvenile court for legal action - Suspension for up to three consecutive days per occurrence - Referral to a Disciplinary Alternative Education Program - Expulsion (more than three consecutive school days per occurrence, but not longer than one year).
 In cases of a student who engages in sexual assault or aggravated sexual assault against another student, there is no limitation on the length of the expulsion or the length of the placement in a DAEP. - Except in the case of firearms, students younger than 10 years may not be expelled for conduct described in this section and must be provided educational services in a DAEP.